TristGit/Coalition-Reforger-Framework/scripts/Game/Systems/Map/CRF_MapStagingComponent_README.md

 ## Stage Types

 - **ACTIVATION**: Boundary's out of bounds effects NOT PRESENT on polyline area on INIT, then moved away via Stage Timer OR script call
-- **DEACTIVATION**: Boundary's out of bounds effects PRESENT on polyline area on INIT, then moved away via Stage Timer OR script call
+- **DEACTIVATION**: Boundary's out of bounds effects PRESENT on polyline area on INIT, then moved away via Stage Timer OR script call.
 - **DELETION**: Boundary gets permanently deleted when stage executes

+## Stage States
+_States of Stages carrying `elseifs` that handle what visual & mechanical logic is used_
+- **INACTIVE** : Redundant unaffected state, default on init
+- **ACTIVE** : Triggered via Stage Timer, if timer parameter set to `False` on `ExecuteStaging` external call.
+Skipped otherwise.
+- **ACTIVATED** : The end-state of the Stage, after ActivationType is enacted

 ## Basic Configuration